vasilegroza/go_learn/golang_book/chapter4/readme.md

 Go also has support for constants.
 Constants are basically variables whose values cannot be changed later.

-- instead of using var keywork use const
+- instead of using var keyword use const
     ```go
     package main
     import fmt